nocdn/transcriptions/README.md

 cp .env.example .env
 ```

-In a new terminal, start the back-end development server
+In a new terminal, start the back-end development server:

 ```bash
 cd transcription-svelte/backend